 "The CFPB should be focused on … making it clear what's expected of them," he said.
 "Ultimately that's what creates a vibrant market, and that is something CFPB must do, adhering to all of the procedures Congress has laid out."

-Chopra also said he supports efforts by banking regulators to stem industry practices that make it hard for new market participants to innovative in financial services.
+Chopra also said he supports efforts by banking regulators to stem industry practices that make it hard for new market participants to be innovative in financial services.

 "I don't want to see a banking system or a financial services system where new market entrants cannot compete and win the day," he said.
 "Dominant players should not be able to squelch out competition, and that's something we need to always be mindful of."